rkumraUCLA/slide/README.md

 ## npm install will install everything necessary(including command to start up frontend and backend concurrently)

+## Run 'npm start' to run the application!

 ## The frontend application runs on http://localhost:3000
 ## The backend application runs on http://localhost:4000